jeremyong/sharded_eredis/README.md

 ```

 Note that the name of the pool does not need to be supplied with each
-query.
+query (in contrast to prior behavior).
 The library will automatically determine which pool associated
 to the correct shard should be invoked.

 The Redis documentation can be referred to [here](http://redis.io/commands).